Adi-Deshmukh/Mountains/README.md

 1. HTML
 2. CSS

-It is a responsive web template that is fit for all types of devices and landscape orientation
+It is a responsive web template that is fit for all types of devices and orientations